-Businesses, Individuals or organizations that provide the following products and/or services are ineligible for Re-Grow grant assistance:
+Businesses, Individuals, or organizations that provide the following products and/or services are ineligible for Re-Grow Program grant assistance:

-- Any that are listed on the HUD Debarred List; - Entities engaged in lobbying or political activities; - Entities engaged or involved in religious activities except where expenses are clearly distinguishable between the organization's religious and secular activities; and - Entities who have received federal assistance in the past and required flood insurance has not been maintained.
+- > Any that are listed on the HUD Debarred List; - > Entities engaged in lobbying or political activities; - Entities engaged or involved in religious activities except where expenses are clearly distinguishable between the organization's religious and secular activities; and - ➤ Entities who have received federal assistance in the past and required flood insurance has not been maintained. - Entities that propose to promote or develop products with no currently accepted medical use under the Controlled Substances Act (CSA), such as cannabis products; - Entities who propose to use program funds to buy out or reimbursing the owner(s) or its family member, that is, their spouse, parents, grandparents, siblings, children, grandchildren, or in-laws. - Entities that propose an activity that is deemed ineligible, as detailed in the Ineligible Activities section of these Guidelines.